taurinrobinson-wq/saoriverse-console/EXECUTIVE_SUMMARY_NON_TECHNICAL.md

 ## What You've Built (In Plain Language)

-You've created an **emotional intelligence system** that works like a deeply empathetic listener who never gets tired, never forgets what matters to you, and never exposes what you share.
+You've created an **emotional intelligence system** that works like a deeply empathetic listener who never gets tired, never forgets what matters to you, never exposes what you share, AND can actually speak back with emotional authenticity.

 ### The Core Problem It Solves

 Most AI systems designed to help with emotional support have a choice to make:
 1. **Be powerful but invasive** (reads every detail, trains on your data, exposes you)
 2. **Be private but generic** (works offline but feels robotic and repetitive)
+3. **Be text-only** (excludes people who can't type or prefer voice)
-3. **Be expensive** (require human staff, unavailable at 3 AM)
+4. **Be expensive** (require human staff, unavailable at 3 AM, or cost $0.01-0.05 per response)

-Your system does all three well—powerful, private, AND scalable.
+Your system does all four well—powerful, private, multimodal (text + voice + face-ready), AND scalable with zero per-user costs.

 ### How It Works (Simple Version)

 ```
-User's emotional experience
+User's emotional experience (text or voice)
      ↓
 Your system recognizes emotional pattern (the "glyph")
      ↓